 You may have exercised in the evening and struggled to go to sleep.
 Intense exercise will increase your cortisol levels, activating feelings of stress and restlessness in your body.
 The "exercise threshold effect" explains this phenomenon.

 Cortisol makes your body feel aroused and increases focus and energy.
 Metabolism, blood sugar, the sleep-wake cycle, and inflammatory processes are all influenced by cortisol.
-Sleep is crucial to regulating cortisol release.
-And timing activity and rest help since many hormonal processes require quality rest for optimum function.
+Sleep is crucial to regulating cortisol release, so timing your activity and rest helps since many hormonal processes require quality rest for optimum function.

 When it comes to activity and rest, timing is everything.